Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Ananth, a 3rd year BS-MS student at the Indian Institute of Science Education and Research Pune, India, majoring in Physics at the [Department of Physics](https://www.iiserpune.ac.in/) with a Data Science minor.
-I am have a physicist (in training) primarily interested in disciplines of quantum inforamtion theory, quantum computing but I have just enough knowledge in computer science and data science to make trouble.
-My research, motivation and broader service are all grounded in the idea that “Follow your heart, spread my love for Science, and finally, do good for the world and posterity.”
+I am have a Physicist (in training) primarily interested to work in the area of quantum inforamtion theory, quantum computing, and condensed matter physics but I have just enough knowledge in computer science and data science to make trouble.
+My research, motivation and broader service are all grounded in the idea to “Follow my heart, spread my love for Science, and finally, do good for the world and posterity.”

 ## My work and Research